 hBt|ωi=ωih0,BtexpβBXi

 where ωi is the shared random effect for individual i, which could have a gamma or lognormal distribution.
-Here, the distribution of ωi models the association between distinct survival processes thereby handling the correlation and enabling joint risk estimation.
+Here, the distribution of ωi models the association between distinct survival processes thereby handling the correlation and enabling risk prediction of both outcomes.

 To fit this model in practice, the datasets for each outcome must be stacked on top of each other, and the following shared frailty model fit to the data:

-ht|ωi=ωih0texpβind*IXind=A+βAXi*IXind=A+βBXi*IXind=B

 ht|ωi=ωih0texpβind*IXind=A+βAXi*IXind=A+βBXi

-where Xind is an indicator variable denoting which outcome the row corresponds to, βB is the hazard ratios shared across both outcomes, and βA tests whether the hazard ratios for outcome A differ from the hazard ratios of outcome B (βA=0 implies no change in hazard ratios).
+where Xind∈{A, B} is an indicator variable denoting which outcome the row corresponds to, βB is the hazard ratios shared across both outcomes, and βA tests whether the hazard ratios for outcome A differ from the hazard ratios of outcome B (βA=0 implies no change in hazard ratios).
 Note that this approach relies on the baseline hazards of the two survival processes being proportional, h0,Bt=h0t, h0,At=h0t*exp⁡(βind).
 To alleviate this assumption, a stratified model could be fit:

 ht|ωi=ωihjtexpβAXi*IXind=A+βBXi

 for j∈{A,B}.
-This model allows the estimation of marginal risk scores given the random effect PA≤tXi,ωi=1-PA>tXi,ωi and PB≤tXi,ωi=1-PB>tXi,ωi.
-The observations within a cluster in a shared frailty model are assumed to be independent after conditioning on the random effect, meaning the joint risk can be estimated as:
+This model allows the estimation of marginal risk scores given the random effect PTA≤tXi,ωi=1-PTA>tXi,ωi and PTB≤tXi,ωi=1-PTB>tXi,ωi.
+The observations within a cluster in a shared frailty model are assumed to be independent after conditioning on the random effect, meaning the risk can be estimated as:

-PA≤t, B≤tXi,ωi=PA≤tXi,ωi*PB≤tXi,ωi
+PTA≤t, TB≤tXi,ωi=PTA≤tXi,ωi*PTB≤tXi,ωi

-To estimate the joint risk for new individuals, one needs to integrate over the distribution of ω:
+To estimate the risk for new individuals, one needs to integrate over the distribution of ω:

-PA≤t, B≤tXi=PA≤tXi,ω*PB≤tXi,ωfω(ω)dω
+PTA≤t, TB≤tXi=PTA≤tXi,ω*PTB≤tXi,ωfω(ω)dω

 where fω(ω) is the estimated probability density function for ω.

-This approach also has the advantage of being able to test whether elements of βA=βB (predictor effects are the same across both outcomes) by fitting the following model:

-ht|ωi=ωihjtexpβAXi*IXind=A+βBXi

-There are some similarities, and also key differences, between frailty models and copula models which are discussed elsewhere.46 On a practical note, we fit this model using a Bayesian MCMC approach utilising the rstan package.61 A Weibull baseline hazard was assumed, but any distribution could be used.
-Code for this is available from our GitHub public repository.62
+There are some similarities, and also key differences, between frailty models and copula models which are discussed elsewhere.46